 There are two main actors in the Solace REST protocol:

 - REST producers—sends messages to the Solace router

 - REST consumers—receives messages from the Solace router

 REST producers are applications that send REST messages to a topic or queue within a Message VPN on a Solace router.
 For REST producers to send messages to a router, they must establish a client connection to the router.
 The router authenticates REST producers when they connect using a basic or client certificate authentication scheme.
 The Solace REST implementation does not support Kerberos authentication.
 Clients using a basic authentication scheme can connect as anonymous publishers by not specifying a username or password.

 When a connecting REST producers has been authenticated, the privileges for that producer are determined by standard Solace configuration parameters such as client profiles and ACL profiles.

-A REST producers that has established a client connection to the router is represented as a normal client and will be visible using Solace router CLI commands such as the show client User EXEC command.
+A REST producers that has established a client connection to the router is represented as a normal client and will be visible using Solace CLI commands such as the show client User EXEC command.

 For information on how Solace routers authenticate client entities and the authorization process that is used to provide them with service, refer to Client Authentication/Authorization.